Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 • Guest experience: Tapas crawls, wine tastings, flamenco nights, beach clubs, yacht days easy to build a multi-day “wedding-cation.”

-What to expect in Spain for Indian Weddings
+What to expect from your Indian Wedding in Spain

-• Multiple event zones: Many estates (fincas/masias), beach clubs and resorts have distinct spaces for welcome night, haldi/mehndi, sangeet, pheras, and reception.
+• Multiple event zones: Many estates, beach clubs and resorts have distinct spaces for welcome night, haldi/mehndi, sangeet, pheras, and reception.

 Perks of doing it in Spain